crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 ## What is a Data Retention Policy?

-A data retention policy describes the practice of storing and managing data for a designated period of time.
-Once a data set completes its retention period, it should be deleted or archived, depending on requirements.
-Implementing data retention policies in the right way ensures compliance with existing guidelines and regulations, such as data privacy law, optimizes storage space by discarding outdated data and reduces storage costs.
+A data retention policy defines how long to keep data and what to do when it expires.
+Implement it to comply with data‑privacy rules, reduce storage, and cut costs.

 ## Specification of a Data Retention Policy in CrateDB

-In the [previous guide](https://community.cratedb.com/t/cratedb-and-apache-airflow-part-one/901), we illustrated how to use CrateDB and Apache Airflow to automate periodic data export to a remote filesystem with the infrastructure provided by [Astronomer](https://www.astronomer.io/).
+The {ref}`previous guide <airflow-export-s3>` shows how to use CrateDB and Apache Airflow to automate periodic data export to a remote filesystem on [Astronomer](https://www.astronomer.io/).
 In this guide, we focus on a more complex use case: the implementation of an effective retention policy for time-series data.
 To define retention policies we create a new table in CrateDB with the following schema:

 ```sql